スカイロジック Official site

 basic information

-In fact, these two images have the same lighting brightness, but the left one has a smaller lens aperture and a longer exposure time.
-The aperture is narrowed, making the image darker, so the exposure time is increased to restore the same brightness.
+In fact, these two images have the same lighting brightness, but on the left, the lens aperture is narrowed, and the camera's exposure time is increased.
+To compensate for the darkness caused by narrowing the aperture, the exposure time is lengthened to restore the same brightness.
 When the aperture is narrowed, the "depth of field" becomes deeper, making it easier to focus on both near and distant objects.
-Considering this, the order of brightness adjustment would be: 1) Fix the lighting at Max 2) Set the exposure time as long as possible (if it's too long, like with camera shake, the image will become blurry) 3) After making it as bright as possible under the above conditions, adjust the brightness by narrowing the "aperture" So, brightness can always be set to Max.
-Of course, there are inspections that do not fit this example, but I think this general approach is reasonable.
+Considering this, the order for adjusting brightness would be: 1) Fix the lighting at Max 2) Set the exposure time as long as possible (if it's too long, like with camera shake, the image will become blurry) 3) After making it as bright as possible under the above conditions, adjust the brightness by narrowing the "aperture" So, brightness can always be set to Max.
+Of course, there are inspections that do not fit this example, but as a rough guideline, I think this approach is acceptable.

 Price range